Sadashivgad

-Geography & Structure
+Geography and structure

 The fort was built on an old fortified site on the north bank of Kali River where it meets the sea.
 It had about 8 meters high ramparts which were about 2 metres wide at the top.
 There were towers and openings for guns.
 The citadel was at the highest point.
 An outwork was on the west, near the sea at the base of the cliff and was appropriately called Pani Killa.
 There was another outwork on the eastern slope.
 The citadel had single arched gateway.

 Samvargad was a very small fort, about 60 metres by 20 metres on top of a hillock east of Sadashivgad.
-It was a satellite fort guarding the former on its east & north east.
+It was a satellite fort guarding the former on its east and northeast.
 Very few ruins remain.

 History

 Etymology

 The fort was named Sadashivgad by Basavlingraj after his father Sadashivlingraj in 1715.
 They were chieftains of Sonda who assumed the title of 'Raja' after incorporating Chittakula, Simveshwar (Angadi), Kadra, Kadwad, Ankola and some other parts of Canara.
 The old Karwar fort was pulled down and its material used to build Sadashivgad.